 Prices for all Nectar and Leesa models in each available size are listed below.

 As you can see from the tables, Leesa’s all-foam mattresses are a bit more affordable than the Nectar models.
 The Studio by Leesa has a below-average price-point compared to the average all-foam model, while the Leesa Original’s price is in line with industry averages.
-The Nectar Mattress is also on par with the average all-foam bed in terms of cost, but the Nectar Lush has an above-average price-point.
-All that said, none of these mattresses are very expensive and all offer distinct value for owners based on their performance in categories like motion isolation and pressure relief.
+The Nectar Mattress is also on par with the average all-foam bed in terms of cost, but the Nectar Premier and Premier Copper have above-average price-points.
+All that said, none of these mattresses are too expensive and all offer distinct value for owners based on their performance in categories like motion isolation and pressure relief.

-The Leesa Hybrid’s price-point is in line with the average hybrid model’s.
-The same is true for the Leesa Legend, but this model costs considerably more than the Leesa Hybrid.
+The Leesa Sapira Hybrid’s price-point is in line with the average hybrid model’s.
+The same is true for the Leesa Legend, but this model costs considerably more than the Leesa Sapira Hybrid.

 Nectar offers free ground shipping anywhere in the contiguous U.S., but customers in Alaska and Hawaii need to pay additional delivery charges.
 This is a fairly typical policy for an online mattress brand.
 Leesa also provides free ground shipping but extends this offer to customers in all 50 states.
 Leesa delivers to international locations such as Canada, the United Kingdom, and Germany for additional fees.